thefredfede/free-genai-bootcamp-2025/genai-architecting/readme.md

   - Observability: OpenTelemetry + Prometheus (Instead of AWS CloudWatch)
   - Security: OAuth2 + OIDC (Instead of AWS IAM)

-What essential components should be conveyed as necessary when deploying a GenAI workload for production **Guardrails:**
+What essential components should be conveyed as necessary when deploying a GenAI workload for production:

+**Guardrails:**
   Prevent prompt injections & data leaks:
     - Input validation & filtering